Home » Personal Finance » Best Personal Loans in Malaysia with Low Interest Rates (2023)

 Can I apply for a personal loan Malaysia with a bad credit score?

-Taking out a personal loan Malaysia in itself does not affect your credit score.
+Taking out a personal loan in itself does not affect your credit score.
 However, some factors come with taking a loan that can hurt or help your credit score.
 This includes your payment history, the amount of debt you owe, the length of your credit history, and the number of credit lines you have recently opened under your name.
-When you apply for a personal loan Malaysia, the two factors immediately impacted would be the debt you owe and the number of credit lines you have recently opened.
+When you apply for a personal loan, the two factors immediately impacted would be the debt you owe and the number of credit lines you have recently opened.
 However, if you make timely payments and have a long history of managing debt, introducing a new loan is less likely to have an effect.

 Your CIBIL report may contain errors.
 This is usually when the latest information hasn’t been updated against your record.
 Mistakes like these can take a toll on your credit score through no fault of yours.
 So, checking your CIBIL report for free regularly and correcting it if needed is essential.
 This will boost your credit score and make you a better candidate for the loan.